Azure/static-web-apps-cli/readme.md

 ## Disclaimer

-SWA EMU is still in developer preview and not yet ready for prime time.
+Static Web Apps CLI is still in developer preview and not yet ready for prime time.
 You will encounter issues, so please report them or help us fix them.
 Your contributions will be very appreciated 🙏

 ## Quick start

 Using `npm` or `yarn`:

-- Install the emulator: `npm install -g @manekinekko/swa-emu@latest`
+- Install the cli: `npm install -g @azure/static-web-apps-cli@latest`
 - Open a SWA app folder at the root (outside any /api or /app folders): `cd my-awesome-swa-app`
-- Start the emulator: `swa`
+- Start the cli: `swa`
 - Access your SWA app from `http://localhost`

 Using `npx`:

 - Open a SWA app folder at the root (outside any /api or /app folders): `cd my-awesome-swa-app`
-- Start the emulator: `npx @manekinekko/swa-emu@latest`
+- Start the cli: `npx @azure/static-web-apps-cli@latest`
 - Access your SWA app from `http://localhost`

-### Start the emulator from a specific folder
+### Start the cli from a specific folder

-By default, SWA EMU will start from the current directory `./`.
-But if you have multiple SWA projects, you can start SWA EMU with a specific folder, and the emulator will use that folder as the `app_location`.
+By default, Static Web Apps CLI will start from the current directory `./`.
+But if you have multiple SWA projects, you can start Static Web Apps CLI with a specific folder, and the cli will use that folder as the `app_location`.

-If your SWA project is under `./my-app`, then run the SWA EMU and provide that folder:
+If your SWA project is under `./my-app`, then run the Static Web Apps CLI and provide that folder:

 ```bash
 swa ./my-app